The Petit Lenormand deck is available now. Limited stock

 A blocked professional context provokes tensions, criticisms, and conflicts.

-At work, this pair describes an environment where obstacles multiply: heavy hierarchy, endless procedures, constant restrictions, lack of mobility.
+At work, this pair describes an environment where obstacles multiply: heavy hierarchy, endless procedures, constant restrictions, and lack of mobility.
 The Mountain indicates that these constraints are not new; they are already well established.
-The Whip signals that tension is rising in exchanges: sharp remarks, disputes, latent or declared conflicts.
+The Whip signals that tension is rising in exchanges: sharp remarks, disputes, and latent or declared conflicts.
 Teams may feel trapped, with no prospect of real change.
 The Moon shows the impact on motivation, self-esteem, and the feeling of recognition.
 The Scythe emphasizes the prospect of a beneficial break: job change, retraining, departure, or a sharp reorganization that disrupts the established order.

 Money and material security